-PAEP staff is trained in the use of positive intervention and is committed to providing a professional and positive approach in which persons served are empowered to change their behavior regarding corrective actions of clients displaying inappropriate behavior.
-This includes not using undue force or restricted procedures including restraint or seclusion of any kind that could lead to the injury of the person served.
+PAEP staff is trained in the use of positive intervention and is committed to providing a professional and positive approach regarding corrective actions of clients displaying inappropriate behavior.
+This includes not using undue force or restricted procedures that could lead to the injury of the person served.